-GaAs is a direct-transition III-V semiconductor with zincblende crystal structure [18, 19, Sze?].
+GaAs is a direct-transition III-V semiconductor with zincblende crystal structure [18, 19].
 It can absorb laser light across the broad visible spectrum but only illumination with near-IR wavelengths provides polarized photoemission.
-This can be understood by looking at detailed and simplified representations of the energy level diagrams of GaAs (Figure 1).
+This can be understood by looking at detailed and simplified representations of the energy level diagrams of GaAs (Figure X).
 Electron spin-orbit coupling splits the P1/2 and P3/2 energy levels of the valence band into two states separated by 0.33eV, which is large enough to avoid optical pumping from the lower energy P1/2 state.
 Polarized photoemission takes advantage of the quantum mechanical selection rules, noting that for circularly polarized laser light, conservation of angular momentum requires an electron’s spin-angular momentum quantum number to change by one unit, mj = +/- 1.
 Furthermore, some transitions are more favorable than others as indicated by the transition probabilities shown in Fig.1 (right).
 By using circularly polarized laser light with near-bandgap energy, the conduction band can be preferentially populated with a particular spin state.
 Polarization is defined as P=N↑ -N↓N↑ +N↓ where N refers to the number of electrons in the conduction band of each spin state, “up” or “down”.
 For bulk GaAs, the theoretical maximum polarization is 50%, corresponding to three electrons of the desired spin state for every one electron with opposite spin.